julyskies/denomo-cli/README.md

 ## denomo-cli

-Denomo is a CLI utility helps with deleting `node_modules` directories.
+Denomo is a CLI utility that helps with deleting nested `node_modules` directories

 ### Use case

-Denomo can be used in situations where you need to delete `node_modules` from lots of nested directories.
+Denomo can be used in situations where you need to delete `node_modules` from lots of nested directories

-Consider this: you need to transfer your `Projects` directory, that have 30 or 40 projects in it.
+Consider this: you need to transfer your `Projects` directory, that have 30 or 40 projects in it

-And the best way to do that is to compress it into a single file.
+And the best way to do that is to compress it into a single file

-But you don't want to include all of the `node_modules`, so now you have to delete them manually.
+But you don't want to include all of the `node_modules`, so now you have to delete them manually

-Here's where Denomo can help.
+Denomo can help with that

-### Installing
+### Install

+**Node v14.14.0 or above is required for running this utility!**

 ```shell script
 npm i -g denomo-cli